gravitational/teleport-plugins/rfd/0001-kubernetes-manager.md

 ### Identity definitions

 To run some plugin in the cluster, the credentials are required.
-Normally, one can get the credentials credentials using `tctl auth sign` command or using `tsh login`.
+Normally, one can get the credentials using `tctl auth sign` command or using `tsh login`.
 To automate the credentials generation, the `Identity` resource is introduced.
 The identity definition looks like this:

 ```yaml
 apiVersion: control.goteleport.com/v8